-The Union for Reform Judaism sponsors this Introduction to Judaism course taught by Rabbi Devorah Marcus and Rabbi Benj Fried at Temple Emanu-El.
-It offers a basic foundation in Judaism in 18 sessions beginning in January each year.
-The first class for the 2019 cycle is January 16th.
+This Introduction to Judaism course taught by Rabbi Devorah Marcus and Rabbi Benj Fried at Temple Emanu-El offers a basic foundation in Judaism in 18 sessions beginning in January each year.
+The first class for the 2020 cycle is January 15th.
 The course is required for persons considering conversion to Judaism, but it is also very helpful to Jews-by-birth who seek a refresher course in the principles and practices of Judaism, as well as interfaith couples.

 Why take the course?